INIT6Source/GPT-GENIE/README.md

 ## [Learning with Prompts](https://www.reddit.com/r/ChatGPTPromptGenius/comments/1h74mk8/actually_a_good_way_to_learn/?share_id=J9YTb2uqDzAXVyhmU7DeM&utm_content=1&utm_medium=android_app&utm_name=androidcss&utm_source=share&utm_term=20)

-Examples for using ChatGPT creatively to deepen knowledge across various domains.

 - "Explain [topic] to me step-by-step as if I were a beginner, then provide a quiz to test my understanding."

 - "You are a professor specializing in [field].
 Teach me about [concept] and provide examples."